lindig/rigging-survey/README.md

 ![](./x-gearing.png)

 Gearing is defined here as ratio of oar outboard to inboard.
+It is in surisinggly narrow range accross boat classes -- unlike in sweep rowing.
+This could suggest that the definition of gearing is not adequate.
+Indeed, alternative definitions exist and it accepted that gearing over the stroke is not constant to begin with.

 ## Sweep Rowing